Teksta versija

 7) to request and receive opinions of specialists in a verification procedure;

-8) to submit an application regarding the initiation of proceedings in the Constitutional Court if an institution that has issued the disputable act has not rectified the established deficiencies within the time limit stipulated by the Ombudsman;
+8) to submit an application for the initiation of proceedings in the Constitutional Court if an institution which issued the disputable act has not rectified the established deficiencies within the time limit stipulated by the Ombudsman;

-9) upon termination of a verification procedure and establishment of a violation, to defend the rights and interests of a private individual in court if that is necessary in the public interest;
+9) upon termination of a verification procedure and establishment of a violation, to defend the rights and interests of a private individual before an administrative court if that is necessary in the public interest;

 10) upon termination of a verification procedure and establishment of a violation, to apply to a court in such civil cases where the nature of the action is related to a violation of the prohibition of differential treatment;

-11) on the basis of the materials at his or her disposal, to consult other competent institutions in order to decide the issue regarding the initiation of proceedings;
+11) on the basis of the materials at his or her disposal, to consult with other competent institutions in order to decide on the issue of the initiation of a procedure;

 Section 14.
 Advisory Councils and Working Groups